I am an abstract and conceptual painter, working mainly in big formats, using oil, acrylic, and adhesive tape.

-Dani Miret was born in Tarragona, Spain in 1988 and finished his Master’s Degree in Fine Arts at the University of Barcelona in 2011.
+Dani Miret was born in Tarragona, Spain in 1988 and finished his Bachelor’s Degree in Fine Arts at the University of Barcelona in 2011.

 During his years as an art student, he experimented with styles such as Expressionism, Impressionism, and Surrealism.
 In that period, he decided to leave for a year to Latin America, based in Chile, to be inspired by more natural themes.
 There he learned new plastic graphic techniques since the environment allowed a deeper study of the gesture and texture.
 The return to Barcelona uncovered a personal conflict with social and cultural background, from which emerged a more intense interest in abstract-conceptual art.